2022/23 | Conestoga College

 - Warm-up jackets or sweaters that coordinate with the uniform are acceptable, but must not be worn during direct care.

-- Undergarments must be worn, choice and style should not create a major contrast between body color and uniform color.
+- Undergarments must be worn, choice and style should not create a major contrast between body colour and uniform colour.

 - If ¾ length shirts or t-shirts are worn under the designated Practical Nursing uniform they must be black or grey.